Mihaiii/llm_steer/README.md

 More info will be provided in a separate file.

 ## Q / A
-Q: What's the difference between llm-steer and mentioning what you want in the system prompt?
+Q: What's the difference between llm_steer and mentioning what you want in the system prompt?

-A: I see llm-steer as an enhancer.
+A: I see llm_steer as an enhancer.
 It can be used together with the system prompt.

 <br/>
 Q: How to determine the best parameters to be used?